-- The review degree Evaluation for required classes is still needed to complete their degree/certificate. - Review the degree evaluation with an advisor to pick, at minimum, the next semester of classes and submit them on the financial aid academic plan worksheet. - Submit the completed Financial Aid SAP appeal form (if required) and academic plan worksheet, with a copy of the degree evaluation, to the Financial Aid Office before the beginning of the semester. - If a student has met all the requirements to receive a degree in their stated major, they must apply for graduation.
-Changing majors is not an option.
-Refusal to graduate in the intended major will result in financial aid suspension. - Students who have exceeded maximum hours are limited to 2 major changes.
+- 1. Review Degree Evaluation for required classes still needed to complete their degree/certificate. - 2.
+Review degree evaluation with advisor to pick (at minimum) the next semester of classes (submitted on the financial aid academic plan worksheet). - 3.
+Submit the completed financial aid SAP appeal form (if required also) and academic plan worksheet, with a copy of the degree evaluation, to the financial aid office before the beginning of the semester. - 4.
+If a student has met all requirements to receive a degree in his or her stated major, the student must apply for graduation.
+Change of major is not an option.
+Refusal to graduate in the intended major will result in financial aid suspension. - 5.
+Students who have exceeded maximum hours are limited to 2 major changes.
 Students are permitted to change majors at any time; however, this may result in financial aid suspension.

-Students and their advisors will then be notified through their Eastern email of their academic plan decision and any credit hour/course limitations with the decisions.
+Students and their advisors will then be notified through their EASTERN e-mail of their academic plan decision and any credit hour/course limitations with the decisions.